HolgeMax/Deep_learning/README.md

 # Deep_learning
 By Holger Max Fløe Lyng, s214776
-This is a repository for 02456 deep learing course at DTU.
-I am a student in my master on my 9th semester.
+This is a repository for the 02456 Deep Learning course at DTU.
+I am a master's student on my 9th semester.

+---

 ## Lecture 1 - Neural Networks